quentin-pierson/projetAnnuel/README.md

 2. pip install -r pip install -r requirements.txt
 ```

-> :warning: **To make the project work you have to change the path of your DDL**: The file is located at the root of the python in path_to_dll py
+> :warning: **To make the project work you have to change the path of your DDL**: The file is located at the root of the python in path_to_dll.py <br>
 To build your DDL, visit the Microsoft site

 ## Language used